-Allow the author to use the Rollout option on a blueprint in order to explicitly push modifications to Live Copies that inherit from this blueprint.
+- Allow the author to use the Rollout option on a blueprint to explicitly push modifications to Live Copies that inherit from this blueprint.

-Allow the author to use Create Site in order to easily select languages and configure the structure of the Live Copy.
+- Allow the author to use Create Site to easily select languages and configure the structure of the Live Copy.

 In the case that a blueprint configuration is not referenced, rollouts can only be initiated from the Live Copies themselves, essentially pulling content from source.

-Note that CUGs in the Permissions tab cannot be rolled out to Live Copies from Blueprints.
-Please plan around this when configuring Live Copy.
+CUGs in the Permissions tab cannot be rolled out to Live Copies from Blueprints.
+Plan around this rule when configuring Live Copy.